 Life in Antarctic field camps

-View Dr Megan Balk’s experiences of field conditions in this PowerPoint.
+View Dr Megan Balk’s experiences of field conditions in the slideshow within the article

 Extreme weather conditions aren’t the only hazards in Antarctica.
 Fire is a major safety risk.
 Even static electricity can be dangerous.
 To counter the danger, people regularly touch metal objects to avoid electrical charge build-up!